FahimHafiz/RoboNeT-Robotics-Network-IoT-Repository/README.md

 - **ESP32**
 - **Raspberry Pi (RPi)**

-Through hands-on projects and real-world applications, this repository will help you **understand, build, and integrate IoT-based systems** efficiently.

-This repository serves as a comprehensive guide to understanding the basics of networking systems, data communication, and IoT device integration using microcontrollers like **Arduino**, **ESP32**, and **Raspberry Pi (RPi)**.

-Our aim is to provide practical, hands-on lessons and examples that help students and enthusiasts master microcontroller programming, sensor integration, IoT-based automation, and networking principles.
+Our goal is to provide **practical, hands-on lessons and real-world examples** that help students and enthusiasts master **microcontroller programming, sensor integration, IoT-based automation, and networking principles**.

+Through structured tutorials and engaging projects, this repository will guide you in understanding, building, and integrating **IoT-based systems efficiently**.

 ---